ionic-team/ionic-docs/src/pages/enterprise.md

 title: Ionic Native
 ---

-For teams building mission-critical apps, Ionic Native is a curated collection of plugins and integrations that are built and supported by Ionic, with stability assurances and guaranteed to work on all major platforms and versions.
+For teams building mission-critical apps, Ionic Native is a curated collection of plugins and solutions that are built and supported by Ionic, with stability assurances and guaranteed to work on all major platforms and versions.

 ## Why Ionic Native?